Select target group:

 Where will I be working?

 For contractual reasons, a base location is agreed for the graduate programme, which is either Swindon or Essen.
-We also offer Singapore as a base location for the Asia-Pacific market exclusively for the Commercial graduate programme.
-Depending on the programme you choose, you can complete placements within your rotations at our locations in Cologne, Essen, Prague, London, Swindon, Den Bosch or Singapore.
+We also offer Singapore as a base location for the Asia-Pacific market exclusively for the RWEST Commercial Graduate Programme and the RWEST IT Developer Graduate Programme.
+Depending on the programme you choose, you can complete placements within your rotations at our locations in Essen, Prague, London, Swindon, Chicago, Boston, Austin or Singapore.
 Industrial placements take place in Swindon or London.

 How are the rotations selected?